dbl-works/backend-coding-challenge/README.md

 # Backend Coding Challenge

-Thanks so much for your interest in working at [Lufthansa Innovation Hub](https://lh-innovationhub.de/) as a [Senior backend developer](https://weworkremotely.com/remote-jobs/lufthansa-innovation-hub-senior-backend-developer-ruby)!
+Thanks so much for your interest in working at with us as a **Senior backend developer**!
 Below is a challenge we'd like to have you do.
 The primary purpose of this is to understand how you solve engineering challenges.

 **You should spend no more than 1 hour on this project.**